Kia XCeed hatchback - Engines, drive & performance

-These might not sound like positive changes for the car’s handling but the XCeed is still good fun.
-What little body lean there is communicates what the car is doing, and the steering feels satisfying and accurate.
+These might not sound like positive changes to the car’s handling but the XCeed is still good fun.
+What little body lean there is, helps to communicate what the car is doing, and the steering feels satisfying and accurate.
 It's more involving and fun to drive than a full SUV, even if it can't quite match the Ford Focus Active for precision.

 Kia XCeed petrol engines

-Measuring 1.6 litres, the CRDi diesel boasted mild hybrid technology, serving up 0-62mph acceleration of 10.2 seconds.
-With a top speed of 121mph we found it to be a relaxed motorway cruiser, with impressive in-gear shove.
+While now discontinued, the 1.6-litre CRDi diesel boasted mild-hybrid technology, serving up a 0-62mph acceleration of 10.2 seconds.
+With a top speed of 121mph we found it to be a relaxed motorway cruiser with impressive in-gear shove.